makaubenson/Natours-API/readme.md

 - Middleware that can act on the currently processed documents.
 - we can have middleware run before and after certain event.
 - runs only for `.save() and .create()`
-- we can have multiple pre and post `document middlewares`.
+- we can have multiple pre and post `document middleware`.

 ##### pre middleware: will run before an actual event